s-tip/s-tip.github.io/README.md

 # Presentations and Demostrations

-* Talk on S-TIP Core Concept at [32nd FIRST Annual Conference - Virtual Edition](https://www.first.org/conference/2020/) (Coming soon - Nov.
-18)
+* Talk on S-TIP Core Concept at [32nd FIRST Annual Conference - Virtual Edition](https://www.first.org/conference/2020/) (Nov.
+18, 2020)

 * S-TIP was featured in ["Classifying Coronavirus Related Cyber Threat"](https://vimeo.com/476148093) by Takahiro Takeda, LAC at [PACSEC](https://pacsec.jp/) (starting at 37:45 in the video)